 NCESSE and NASM recognize that conference travel costs for attendees are significant, and in the midst of tough economic times for many communities.

 Professional conferences are always associated with registration fees to cover AV, room rental, and the significant staff time for logistics and program delivery.
 That said, both NCESSE and NASM have worked hard to minimize conference costs, and have absorbed these costs in their operating budgets.
 There is no registration fee for attendees.
 We do not want to add to the burden for attendees, and feel a memorable and very real research conference at the Museum—for students taking part in this ground-breaking U.S. National STEM education initiative—is something we wanted to do without cost.

 We are looking forward to your arrival in the Nation’s Capital, and our get-together as an SSEP family.

 The hotel we are recommending for the Conference is the Holiday Inn Washington-Capitol.
 It is just 2 blocks from the Smithsonian National Air and Space Museum.
-NCESSE will reserve a block of rooms at conference rates at the Holiday Inn.
+NCESSE has reserved a block of rooms at the Holiday Inn at conference rates – $253/per night, which does not include 14.8% DC Tax.
+Note this block of rooms will only be available for a limited amount of time.
+Any unused rooms will be released back to the Hotel likely 6 weeks prior to the Conference, by Monday, May 14, 2018.
 This information will be passed on to the SSEP Community Program Directors in each community to pass on to their delegations.